Dunfermline Abbey: Early history

-The Benedictine Abbey of the Holy Trinity and St Margaret, was founded in 1128 by King David I of Scotland, but the monastic establishment was based on an earlier priory dating back to the reign of his father King Máel Coluim mac Donnchada, i. e.
-"Malcolm III" or "Malcolm Canmore" (regnat 1058–93), and his queen, St Margaret.
+The Benedictine Abbey of the Holy Trinity and St Margaret, was founded in 1128 by King David I of Scotland, but the monastic establishment was based on an earlier priory dating back to the reign of his father Malcolm III of Scotland, "Malcolm Canmore" (Máel Coluim mac Donnchada; regnat 1058–93), and his queen, St Margaret.
 At its head was the Abbot of Dunfermline, the first of which was Geoffrey of Canterbury, former Prior of Christ Church, Canterbury, the Kent monastery that probably supplied Dunfermline's first monks.
 At the peak of its power it controlled four burghs, three courts of regality, and a large portfolio of lands from Moray in the north south to Berwickshire.

 In the decades after its foundation the abbey was the recipient of considerable endowments, as seen from the dedication of 26 altars donated by individual benefactors and guilds where private masses for those benefactors would have been said.
+Between 1131 and 1145, David I granted land at Penick near Auldearn in Nairnshire to the abbey, including grazing rights in its woodland and open ground, but reserved hunting rights to himself.
 The abbey was an important destination for pilgrims because it hosted the reliquary shrine and cult of Saint Margaret from whom the abbey later claimed foundation and for which an earlier foundation charter was fabricated.

 The foundations of the earliest church, namely the Church of the Holy Trinity, are under the superb Romanesque nave built in the 12th century.

 During the winter of 1303 the court of Edward I of England was held in the abbey, and on his departure the following year most of the buildings were burned.